Stalker Online survival sim gets its first gameplay trailer

 Stalker Online is a new massively multiplayer online take on the franchise that spun off from the 1979 Andrei Tarkovsky film.
 It offers players an open world in an alternate-history post apocalypse in the territories of the Soviet Union.
-But unlike STALKER: Shadow of Chernobyl and the upcoming STALKER 2 from developer GSC Game World, Stalker Online puts you in a world with other players.
+But unlike S.T.A.L.K.E.R.: Shadow of Chernobyl and the upcoming STALKER 2 from developer GSC Game World, Stalker Online puts you in a world with other players.
 And now developer Mobile Technologies is showing the game in action in its first trailer.

 Stalker Online is due out on Steam later this year.
-And Stalker Online looks a lot like many other post-apocalyptic survival sims on Steam.
+And Stalker Online looks a lot like many other postapocalyptic survival sims on Steam.

-Here’s how Mobile technologies is pitching the game.
+Here’s how Mobile Technologies is pitching the game.

 “Featuring a large open world that has been meticulously detailed, Stalker Online presents a desolate landscape with post-Soviet ’90s architecture,” reads a Mobile Technologies press release.
 “Players will have to explore the deep reaches of the zone if they wish to uncover its mysteries as well as collect valuable supplies to ensure their continued survival.
 Venturing out into the zone isn’t without its perils, mutants, anomalies, and other players await.”